TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

 .. note::
-   For FlexForms the data array of the FlexForm field is deeper than three levels.
-The number of possible levels for FlexForms is infinite and defined by the data structure of the FlexForm.
-But FlexForm fields always end with a "regular value" of course.
+   For `FlexForms`:pn: the data array of the FlexForm field is deeper than three levels.
+The number of possible levels for `FlexForms`:pn: is infinite and defined by the data structure of the `Flexform`:pn:.
+But `Flexform`:pn: fields always end with a "regular value" of course.

 .. index:: DataHandler; Data submission